Computer model locks in Bears vs. Packers picks, prediction for NFL Week 14

 Perhaps the most consequential game of Week 14 of the 2025 NFL season will be in the 4:25 p.m.
 ET window as the Chicago Bears visit the Green Bay Packers in a massive NFC North showdown.
 The Bears hold a half-game edge over the Packers thanks to Green Bay's tie, but this is the first of two head-to-head meetings between the teams, and a lot can change in the standings.
 Chicago has won five in a row and nine of its last 10, while Green Bay is on a three-game winning streak.

 Kickoff from Lambeau Field in Green Bay is set for 4:25 p.m.
 ET.
 The Packers are 6.5-point favorites in the latest Bears vs. Packers odds, while the over/under for total points scored is 44.
+The Packers are -309 money line favorites (risk $309 to win $100), while the Bears are +248 underdogs.
 You can find the latest Bears vs. Packers game forecast, expert picks, and NFL player prop projections at SportsLine.

 Click here to bet Bears vs. Packers at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: